steven1174/Web-Scraping-with-Python/README.md

 # Web-Scraping-with-Python
-Jupyter notebooks based on the book
+Jupyter notebooks based on Web Scraping with Python book by Ryan Mitchell